Non-Cartesian Guarded Recursion with Daggers: Dagger and Rig Structure in Guarded Models

 \subsection{Guarded Dagger Category}

-As explained in Remark~\ref{rem:dagger}, given a morphism $f \colon X \to Y$ in $\NN$, the expression $f\dg$ is not a natural transformation in general, and thus the dagger notation $(-)\dg$ is loose.
-However, this notation can be used in some cases, as shown by the next lemma.
-A key part of this section is to characterise which morphisms in $\NN$ are such that their pointwise dagger is also a morphism in $\NN$.
+As explained in Remark~\ref{rem:dagger}, thus the dagger notation $(-)\dg$ in the guarded construction is loose.
+However, this notation can be used in some cases (see Lemma~\ref{lem:dagger-use}).
+We then point out which morphisms in $\NN$ are such that their pointwise dagger is also a morphism in $\NN$.